Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: QPSQ learner for shallow circuits

 where $P(Q)$ denotes $Q \otimes I_{[n] \backslash \mathsf{supp}(O)}$, where $I_{[n] \backslash \mathsf{supp}(O)}$ is the identity on all qubits outside the support of $O$.
 Now,

-where the first inequality follows from the fact that $\norm{A}_\infty \leq \sqrt{Tr(A^2)}$ for any Hermitian matrix $A$, the second inequality follows from the facts that Q is a $k$-qubit Pauli and that there are $4^k$ terms in the summation, and the third inequality follows from triangle inequality. \end{proof} We now state the following lemma from~\cite{huang2024learning} on the size of the support of single-qubit Paulis after Heisenberg evolution under constant depth circuits. \begin{lemma}[Support of Heisenberg-evolved observables is bounded cf.~\cite{huang2024learning}, Lemma 14] Given an $n$-qubit unitary $U$ generated by a constant-depth circuit.
-For each qubit $i \in [n]$ and Pauli $P \in \{X,Y,Z\}$, we have
+where the first inequality follows from the fact that $\norm{A}_\infty \leq \sqrt{\Tr(A^2)}$ for any Hermitian matrix $A$, the second inequality follows from the facts that Q is a $k$-qubit Pauli and that there are $4^k$ terms in the summation, and the third inequality follows from triangle inequality. \end{proof} We will also use the following lemma from~\cite{huang2024learning} on the size of the support of single-qubit Paulis after Heisenberg evolution under constant depth circuits. \begin{lemma}[Support of Heisenberg-evolved observables is bounded cf.~\cite{huang2024learning}, Lemma 14] Given an $n$-qubit unitary $U$ generated by a constant-depth circuit.
+For each qubit $i \in [n]$ and Pauli operator $P \in \{X,Y,Z\}$, we have